govau/content-guide/_accessibility-inclusivity/images-alt-text.md

 When content includes images, you must write the alt text.

 Different types of images have different alt text requirements.
-You can use an [alt text decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) to help you work out what kind of alt text you need.
+You can use an <a href="https://www.w3.org/WAI/tutorials/images/decision-tree/" rel="external">alt text decision tree</a> to help you work out what kind of alt text you need.

 ### Captions